Click the video to access our YouTube Playlist and hear what our students think about being in the Honors Program!

 We make decisions on daily basis and in doing so rely on our intuitions for selecting the reasons and evidence on which we base these decisions.
 The same goes for how we construct and support arguments we make when discussing issues with our friends or writing research papers.
 Psychologists have long studied our reliance on such intuitions and analyze their reliability.
 Much of modern social science can be viewed as an effort to protect us against the shortcomings of purely intuition based argumentation and thereby construct logically more sound and empirically better supported arguments.
 The goal of this course is to introduce you to some of the elementary tools that a social science has available to supplement your intuitions and develop more compelling arguments.
 We explore the usefulness of these tools by applying to 9/11 and evaluating why some explanations are more compelling than others.

-The Natural Science Seminar is designed as a preparation for sophomore-level Honors students who are planning on pursuing Senior Thesis research in anticipation of receiving a B.S.
-Honors degree.
+The Natural Science Seminar is designed as a preparation for sophomore-level Honors students who are planning on pursuing Senior Thesis research.
 In this course, you will be introduced to the principles of scientific research and will hear lectures from faculty in the sciences about their research areas and methodologies.
 In addition, I will invite outside speakers from industry and academia to talk about their work.
 Where and when possible, we will visit laboratories both on and off campus.
 Given the varied majors among students in this course, we will hear talks from faculty in various disciplines.
 We will discuss current literature, learn about writing research proposals, and about applying for some of the Nationally Competitive Scholarships for students in the sciences.

 T or W 9:00-10:00